-Conditions are often applied to variables only if they hold a proper value.
-Suppose you are filling a form and leave blank space.
-The system should throw a validation error or handle the empty or blank space string.
-There are numerous ways to handle such situation in JavaScript.
-Let’s focus on the most simple way to handle nulls and whitespaces in a single line in JavaScript.
+We can apply conditions to variables only if they have a proper value.
+While filling a form and leaving it blank, the system throws a validation error to handle the blank space string.
+We can handle these situations using various ways in JavaScript.
+Let’s have a look on the most simple way to handle nulls and whitespaces using just a single line in JavaScript.

 if((source_name != "") && (source_name != " ")){